masalinas/genome.importer.js/README.md

 ```

 # Dataset
-We must download the The Cancer Genome Atlas (TCGA) Dataset locally in the default folder called downloaded_data, previous to import in mongoDB
+We must download The Cancer Genome Atlas (TCGA) Dataset locally in the default folder called downloaded_data, previous to import in mongoDB

 # Execution
 Execute this command to import the dataset in mongoDB: